 The recent epidemics of Lassa fever in Nigeria, Ebola virus disease in West Africa, MERS-CoV in the Middle East, Yellow Fever in DRC, Angola and Brazil, avian influenza in Asia and Africa and Zika virus in the Americas demonstrate that emerging and re-emerging infectious diseases pose a major and ongoing threat to public health around the world.
 The constant threat of infectious disease outbreaks highlight the need for rapid, coordinated and multidisciplinary field responses to mitigate the spread of disease.

-The 33 institutes of the Institut Pasteur International Network, located across 26 countries and five continents, have long been at the forefront of preparing for, monitoring and responding to infectious disease outbreaks.
-Building on the strong technical capacities at Pasteur and its relationships with local partners from the 33 Institutes of the Institut Pasteur International Network (IPIN), the Center for Global Health has created the Outbreak Investigation Task Force to respond rapidly to and support local investigation and control of infectious disease outbreaks, coordinated by Dr. Eileen Farnon, a Medical Epidemiologist and Infectious Diseases and Tropical Medicine specialist experienced in outbreak investigation and response.
+The 32 institutes of the Institut Pasteur International Network (IPIN), located across 26 countries and five continents, have long been at the forefront of preparing for, monitoring and responding to infectious disease outbreaks.
+Building on the strong technical capacities at Pasteur and its relationships with local partners from the IPIN, the Center for Global Health created the Pasteur Outbreak Investigation Task Force in 2015 to respond rapidly to and support local investigation and control of infectious disease outbreaks, currently coordinated by Dr. Eileen Farnon, a Medical Epidemiologist and Infectious Diseases and Tropical Medicine specialist experienced in outbreak investigation and response.

-The OITF enables well characterized samples and high-quality data to be rapidly documented in the field, via epidemiological investigations, clinical description of cases, surveillance in humans or animals, and genetic sequencing.
-This is complemented by sophisticated statistical, mathematical, and bioinformatics methods, which can then be integrated in standardized protocols and platforms able to rapidly cope with massive influx of data during outbreaks.
+The OITF facilitates generation of high-quality laboratory, epidemiological and clinical data to be rapidly documented in the field, via epidemiological investigations, clinical description of cases, surveillance in humans or animals, genetic sequencing and other techniques.
+This is complemented by sophisticated statistical, mathematical, and bioinformatics methods, which can be integrated in standardized protocols and platforms able to cope with the massive influx of data during outbreaks.

-The OITF enables the Institut Pasteur to further develop and coordinate responses to future outbreaks, translating results from outbreak investigations into improvements in the management and control of outbreaks, and contribute to the global data sharing for the development of new diagnostic tests, treatments and vaccines.
+The OITF enables Institut Pasteur and its partners to further develop and coordinate responses to future outbreaks, translating results from outbreak investigations to inform the management and control of future outbreaks, and contribute to global data sharing for research and development of new diagnostic tests, treatments and vaccines.